uyenmh/tsoha-media-tracker/README.md

 After the first startup, it's recommended that you create an admin account.
 To create a new account, click on "Login" at the top right corner.
 This leads to a login page, which has a "Register" button if you don't have an account yet.
 You'll be logged in automatically after registration.

 You'll see an admin dashboard on the home page after logging in.
-You can add new shows through "Add new show", remove existing shows through "Remove show", and add and view genres through "Manage genres".
+You can add new shows through "Add new show", remove existing shows through "Remove show", and manage genres through "Manage genres".
 Shows will be listed below the admin dashboard as they are added.

 An admin user can also remove reviews of regular users if necessary.
 To do this, click on any show.
 If there are reviews, you should be able to see a "Remove" button next to each of them.